Exercise is an extra weapon against anxiety and depression (even for children and adolescents) - breaking latest news - Breaking Latest News

 Prescription

 The exercises must also be enjoyable.
 Studies of depressed individuals have shown that if people enjoy exercising they will be motivated not only to continue, but will experience an improvement in symptoms of depression.
 Physical exercise could therefore be prescribed as a therapy for depression, in combination with other treatments such as psychotherapy or drug therapy.
 Exercise, numerous studies indicate, also works to prevent symptoms and improve relapse rates.
-We cannot generalize, every case as certainly not for everyone physical activity is sufficient to overcome a state of depression, but given the numerous scientific works now available in support of the benefits of sport also on the psyche it is certainly worth taking it into serious consideration for its potential.
+We cannot generalize, each case is individual and certainly not for everyone physical activity sufficient to overcome a state of depression, but given the numerous scientific works now available to support the benefits of sport also on the psyche it is certainly worth keeping in mind serious consideration for its potential.